Condzi/after_2100/docs/plan.md

 * Signals?
 To notify others about stuff like collision
         * Internationalization
 * Editor
+* Lightning?
+Planets shadows would be a nice touch.

 # **Game**
 Use it only as entry point.
 All code is in the `engine` project.